 A blender with 17000 RPMs is going to be easier on your wallet but won’t give as smooth of a blend as one with 22000 RPMs.
 If you want something that blends well and is lightweight, choose one in the middle of these.

-You can test this out with any kitchen appliance if you’d like!
-For example, if you have a food processor and it has a speed range of 10 to 12000 RPMs, try giving it something hard to chop like nuts or carrots.
-If the blades aren’t moving at least 10 times every minute, your ingredients will likely fall by the wayside as opposed to being chopped!
+You can test any kitchen appliance’s speed range for chopping hard items like nuts or carrots.
+For instance, if a food processor has a speed range of 10 to 12000 RPMs, and the blades aren’t moving at least 10 times every minute, the ingredients may not be chopped effectively.

 What Are The Speeds On A Blender?